MLQ2025/PEP-559-ML-in-Quantum/Assignments/Assignment6.md

 - Identify which terms in the Hamiltonian can cause transitions from the qubit subspace to leakage levels (where $n_1$ or $n_2 = 2$).
 - Discuss how the drive or coupling contributes to leakage.

----

-## Deliverables

-Submit a PDF or Jupyter Notebook that includes:
-- Full basis state list
-- Examples of operator actions
-- Matrix elements with explanation
-- Discussion of leakage and its sources

----

-## Tip

-You may use Python (NumPy or SymPy) to help with operator algebra and matrix generation.

-**Due Date:** _Insert here_
-**Points:** _Insert here_

----